khalilRhouma/online_khatt/README.md

 # online_khatt

-The trainscript and feature preparation were taken from [DeepOnKHATT](https://github.com/khalilRhouma/DeepOnKHATT) project.
+The train script and feature preparation were taken from [DeepOnKHATT](https://github.com/khalilRhouma/DeepOnKHATT) project.
 The goal is to improve/optimize the code and fine-tune the model on other dataset

 ## Environment Setup